rvernica/SciDB-Py/doc/afldb.rst

         - instanceId: positive number means an instance ID on which file will be saved. -1 means to save file on every instance. -2 - on coordinator.
-        - format: format in which file will be stored.
-Possible values are 'store', 'lcsv+', 'lsparse', 'dcsv', 'opaque', '(<custom plugin>=''>)'
+        - format: ArrayWriter format in which file will be stored

     :notes: